Hashcat Rule Minimizer

 Signature tuple

 For each rule, collect transformed outputs for all probes into a tuple: ("Abc", "Def", ...).
-In multibyte mode, invalid UTF-8 byte sequences are wrapped in an InvalidUTF8Bytes object rather than silently decoded.
+In multibyte mode, invalid UTF-8 byte sequences are wrapped in an InvalidUTF8Bytes object (compared/hashed by raw bytes) rather than silently decoded, so each such rule still keeps a distinct signature.

 Step 4